 Carmo Archaeological museum

-The Church of the Carmo Convent Lisbon are now the home of the Carmo Archeological museum (Museu Arqueológico do Carmo).
+The Church of the Carmo Convent Lisbon is now the home of the Carmo Archeological museum (Museu Arqueológico do Carmo).

 Outside are fountains and structural pieces and stone art.

 Inside you can find tombs with intricate carving work.
-The most famous if the one of King Ferdinand I.
+The most famous is the one of King Ferdinand I.

-Some book are still in display to remind of the huge collection which was lost during the big earthquake.
+Some books are still on display to remind of the huge collection which was lost during the big earthquake.